SemsProject/CombineArchive/BuildCombineArchive.md

 Build with Ant
 ---------------

 [Ant](https://ant.apache.org/) is an Apache tool for automating software build processes.
-There is a [source:build.xml build.xml] file included in the source code that tells ant what to do.
+There is a [build.xml](https://github.com/SemsProject/CombineArchive/blob/master/build.xml) file included in the source code that tells ant what to do.
 Since ant is not able to resolve the dependencies you need to create a directory `lib` containing the following libraries:

 * [BFLog](http://bin.sems.uni-rostock.de/BFLog/)
 * [json-simple](https://code.google.com/p/json-simple/)